eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

    - Open Docker Desktop
    - From `Troubleshooting` choose `Clean / Purge data`

-If you still have proxy problems, check if the `~/.docker/config.json` contains the following content:
+Proxy settings in `.devcontainer/Dockerfile.Proxy` will be overridden by `~/.docker/config.json`, which can cause problems.
+In case the DevContainer is still not working, check if the `~/.docker/config.json` contains the following content:

    {{< tabpane text=true >}}
    {{% tab header="Windows & MacOS" %}}